Tutorial¶

 With a compatible CFD solver, change the working fluid to a real gas under inlet

-To change the mean-line design, edit the forward and inverse functions in fan.py.
+To change the mean-line design, edit the forward and backward functions in fan.py.
 For example: relax the assumption of constant axial velocity by adding a velocity ratio as one of the arguments to forward, replace specification of loading coefficient with a de Haller number, or specify an inlet Mach number instead of mass flow rate.

 To add a stator, extend forward to take additional design variables and perform the necessary calculations.
 The output data should be at the inlet and exit of both blade rows, e.g. A an array of length 4, the velocity vectors should be of shape (3,4).